marcoheinisch/oc-process-discovery/README.md

 <img src="assets/images/filter_overview.png" alt="Image of the data management page" style="max-width: 50em;"/>

 #### Filter on Event Attributes (1)
-1. Choose the event attribute that you want to filter by, e.g. *ocel:activity*
+1. Choose the event attribute that you want to filter by, e.g. *`ocel:activity`*
 2. Pick a *list of values* for that attribute from the dropdown that appears after that.
-3. *Positive/Negative* - here you have to decide whether you want to leave the values chosen in the data (Positive) or their complement (Negative).
+3. *`Positive`/`Negative`* - here you have to decide whether you want to leave the values chosen in the data (Positive) or their complement (Negative).
 Negative is chosen as default.

 Example from the backend:
 ```